ibrahim-Sobh/data_science_in_production/README.md

 # dsp-ibrahim-sobh
 Data Science in Production repo

+this project was built using an M1 Macbook

-## to install house-prices Package use :
+### to install house-prices Package use :
   python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps house-prices